redis/redis-doc/topics/indexes.md

 and hard or slow to rebuild from what we store about the object.
-So one approach to simplify the handling of the index, at the cost of using more memory, is to also take alongside to the sorted set representing the index an hash mapping the object ID to the current index value.
+So one approach to simplify the handling of the index, at the cost of using more memory, is to also take alongside to the sorted set representing the index a hash mapping the object ID to the current index value.

-So for example, when we index we also add to an hash:
+So for example, when we index we also add to a hash:

     MULTI
     ZADD myindex 0 0056:0028.44:90